MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 The following code sample registers 2 custom schemes on the CoreWebView2EnvironmentOptions:

--Scheme 1 has https://*.example.com in its allowed origins list.
+- Scheme 1 has https://*.example.com in its allowed origins list.
--Scheme 2 has a null allowed origins list.
+- Scheme 2 has a null allowed origins list.

 It adds a WebResourceRequested handler for the requests to the custom schemes, which will serve the requests locally.
 Then it navigates the WebView2 to https://www.example.com and attempts to use XMLHttpRequest (XHR) with both schemes.
 Only XHR to scheme 1 will succeed because it's the one that has https://www.example.com in its allowed origin list.
 ``` c#